Redgate Flyway

 Drift analysis

-When deploying using migrations, drift will likely only cause an immediate problem if objects have drifted which are being modified in the migrations being deployed.
-Migration deployment will otherwise naturally ignore any drift.
+When deploying using migrations, drift will likely only cause a problem if the drifted objects are being modified in the migrations being deployed or the drift is in objects that they depend on.
+Migration deployment will naturally ignore any drift since it's just running the versioned migration scripts.

-When deploying from the schema model, drift will be reverted as part of the deployment, unless ignored using comparison filters.
+When deploying using state, drift will be reverted as part of the deployment, unless ignored using comparison filters.

 What is 'Schema Drift'?